 There’s also another neat way to solve the task.
 You can prioritize your content, identifying the most important elements of your page that you definitely want to pass to search engines as soon as possible, and serve this content using Server-Side Rendering.

-By doing this you can be confident that search engines will pick up the crucial information (like cannonicals, titles etc.) immediately after discovering your page, and the rest of the information will be processed via Client-Side Rendering during the second wave and eventually added to index.
+By doing this you can be confident that search engines will pick up the crucial information (like canonicals, titles, etc.) immediately after discovering your page, and the rest of the information will be processed via Client-Side Rendering during the second wave and eventually added to the index.

 If you think that implementation of Progressive Web Apps and technical SEO configuration is too complicated of a process, fret not!
 There are ready-to-use PWA solutions, like ScandiPWA, that are built according to the best SEO practices and can help you save tons of time and resources.